Wandalen/wTools/module/experimental/wca/docs/api/001_commands_aggregator.md

 - **Purpose**: Provides the primary public interface for building and running a CLI application.
 - **Responsibility**: Documents the facade operations, builder options, and callback mechanism.
-- **In Scope**: perform(), former(), help_variants, order, callback, error types.
+- **In Scope**: Pipeline entry point, fluent builder, help variant configuration, command ordering, post-execution callback, error types.
 - **Out of Scope**: Internal pipeline stages (see api/003, api/004), type definitions (see api/002).

 ### Abstract

 CommandsAggregator is the main entry point for wca consumers.
-It owns a Parser, Verifier, Executor, and Dictionary, orchestrating them through the perform method.
-Callers build an aggregator using the fluent former pattern, register commands with their types and routines, then call perform with input to execute the full pipeline.
+It owns a Parser, Verifier, Executor, and Dictionary, orchestrating them through the pipeline entry point.
+Callers build an aggregator using the fluent builder pattern, register commands with their types and routines, then invoke the entry point with input to execute the full pipeline.

 ### Operations

-The perform operation accepts any input implementing the IntoInput trait and processes it through all three pipeline stages.
-It returns either success or an error from the Error enum.
+The pipeline entry point accepts any input implementing the input conversion interface and processes it through all three pipeline stages.
+It returns either success or a pipeline error.

-The former constructor returns a builder.
-The builder supports command registration via command(name), help variant configuration via help_variants, command ordering via order, shared context via with_context, and post-execution hooks via callback.
+The builder supports command registration by name, help variant configuration, command ordering, shared context injection, and post-execution hooks via callback.

-The callback operation receives the raw input string and the verified program after each successful perform call, enabling logging, history tracking, or external integrations.
+The callback operation receives the raw input string and the verified program after each successful pipeline run, enabling logging, history tracking, or external integrations.

 ### Error Handling

-Two top-level error variants exist: Validation errors occur before execution when parsing or verification fails, and Execution errors occur when a routine returns an error.
+Two top-level error categories exist: Validation errors occur before execution when parsing or verification fails, and Execution errors occur when a routine returns an error.
 Validation errors subdivide into Parser errors (malformed input) and Verifier errors (unknown command, type mismatch, missing required argument).

 ### Compatibility Guarantees

 The crate uses semantic versioning.
-The CommandsAggregator builder API and perform method are the stable public surface.
-Internal types like ParsedCommand are exposed but considered semi-stable.
+The CommandsAggregator builder API and pipeline entry point are the stable public surface.
+Intermediate representation types are exposed but considered semi-stable.

 ### Cross-References